 And if you like science, one thing you'll find is that Harpers Ferry has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Also of interest is that Harpers Ferry has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Harpers Ferry telecommute to their jobs.
-Overall, about 10.48% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.48% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Harpers Ferry, a lot of people use the train to get to work every day though Harpers Ferry is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 If knowledge is power, Harpers Ferry is a pretty powerful place.
 53.76% of the adults in Harpers Ferry have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Harpers Ferry in 2010 was $52,587, which is wealthy relative to West Virginia and the nation.
 This equates to an annual income of $210,348 for a family of four.
 However, Harpers Ferry contains both very wealthy and poor people as well.